Leader Professional Development meeting enforces importance of reading

+The first month of the new year is almost over.
+Maybe it’s already time for a reset on those resolutions to eat healthier, exercise more, or practice self-care?
+What about tackling that stack of unread books you may have?

-Army Lt.
-Col. Joe Byerly, a strategic planner for the Joint Special Operations command, and the founder and chief executive officer of the website From the Green Notebook, was the guest speaker during a recent Leader Professional Development meeting.
-The event was held virtually by the Defense Logistics Agency Troop Support’s Subsistence supply chain on Jan.
-14.
+The importance of reading was the main focus of the latest Leader Professional Development meeting held virtually for the Defense Logistics Agency Troop Support by the Subsistence supply chain on Jan.
+14. Army Lt.
+Col. Joe Byerly, a strategic planner for the Joint Special Operations Command, was the featured speaker.
+He is also the founder and chief executive officer of the website From the Green Notebook.

+From the Green Notebook is, “One of our best digital development tools for leaders out there with regard to giving different perspective on reflection, gaining new experience, and gaining new knowledge in the effort to be better leaders,” said Subsistence director Army Col. Eric McCoy.

+Byerly focused on how reading gives people a competitive advantage, both in the military and in life.

 |Date Taken: